SwarnadipPatra/Car-Price-Predictor/README.md

 ---

-## 🧠 Machine Learning Model
+# 🧠 Machine Learning Model

 The application uses a **Linear Regression model** trained on a dataset of used cars.

-### Workflow
+### Steps involved:

-1. Data cleaning and preprocessing
+1. Data cleaning
-2. Removing invalid or missing entries
+2. Removing invalid entries
 3. Feature selection
-4. Encoding categorical variables
+4. One-Hot Encoding for categorical features
-5. Training the **Linear Regression model**
+5. Training using **Scikit-Learn Linear Regression**
-6. Saving the trained model using **Pickle**
+6. Exporting the trained model using **Pickle**

 ---

-## 🛠️ Tech Stack
+# 🛠️ Tech Stack

 **Programming Language**